-Councillor Sean Fielding became Oldham Council Leader in May 2018 and was named GMCA lead on Education, Skills and Apprenticeships shortly afterwards.
+Councillor Sean Fielding became Oldham Council Leader in May 2018.

 When first elected, he was one of the youngest UK councillors and was immediately given a role as Assistant Cabinet Member by then Leader, Jim McMahon.

 Sean was jointly named the LGiU Young Councillor of the Year alongside fellow Assistant Cabinet Members Amanda Chadderton and Arooj Shah (who is now Deputy Leader) in 2013.

 He first came to prominence through his involvement with Fairness campaigns: launching ‘Fares Fair’ to tackle Oldham’s disproportionately high bus fares and deliver more affordable travel to help people access job and training opportunities.
 His lobbying led First Bus to slash fares by 30 per cent and this was later extended to all passengers across Greater Manchester, benefitting thousands of people.